technosheen/turbo-start-sanity/README.md

 npx sanity deploy
 ```

+**Note**: To use the live preview feature, your browser needs to enable third party cookies.

 #### 2. Deploy Next.js app to Vercel

 You have the freedom to deploy your Next.js app to your hosting provider of choice.
 With Vercel and GitHub being a popular choice, we'll cover the basics of that approach.